 Looking in the mirror first

 The first step in employee retention is evaluation.
 Seek feedback from peers, subject matter experts and external consultants and listen to what they have to say.
 Be honest with yourself about what your business is doing well and not doing well – it’s okay if you don’t always have the answers.
-Miller recommends crafting the best questions and seeking the answer of the highest quality people.
+Craft the best questions and seek the answer of the highest quality people.

 Following evaluation, discover what it is you have to offer as an employer.
 What makes your business unique?
-For example, Miller describes First West Capital to have the discipline of an institution with the heart of an entrepreneur – it is rare that you get a mix of both.
-Recently recognized as the winner of EY’s Entrepreneur Of The Year, Pacific Region, in the Business Disrupters category, she exemplifies our mission as a company.
+For example, First West Capital strives to have the discipline of an institution with the heart of an entrepreneur – it is rare that you get a mix of both.

-Once you feel that you have something different to offer in the work-space, Miller suggests offering your employees the ability to provide candid feedback.
+Once you feel that you have something different to offer in the work-space, find ways to offer your employees the ability to provide candid feedback.
 Host anonymous employee engagement surveys.
 Not everyone speaks up, so it’s important to encourage them to.
-Miller likes to remind her team that she is not a mind reader and can only fix the problems that she is aware of.
+As a leader, you’re not a mind reader and you can only fix the problems that you’re aware of.